-In 2015, the RCOG published Scientific Impact Paper No. 46, which stated: The role of neuromodulation in managing chronic pelvic pain syndromes is yet to be fully determined.
+In 2015, the RCOG published Scientific Impact Paper No. 46, which stated that: the role of neuromodulation in managing chronic pelvic pain syndromes has yet to be fully determined.
 Its part in OAB and FI, however, is better established.
-While there is rising evidence of efficacy in pelvic pain from small case series or pilot studies, higher quality studies such as RCTs are essential.
-Currently, it is generally agreed that specialists should only consider neuromodulation in pelvic pain management within the setting of a broader pain management plan.
-Methods available include PNS (e.g., PTNS, sacral nerve/root stimulation, and pudendal nerve stimulation) and spinal cord stimulation.
+While there is rising evidence of efficacy in pelvic pain from small case series or pilot studies, higher quality studies such as